ivmfnal/metacat/docs/concepts.rst

 * Current timestamp
 * File id

-MetaCat also stores the following file attributes, but they are not used by MetaCat itself, and therefore, depending on the use case, they do not necessarily have to have some meaningful values:
+MetaCat also stores the following file attributes:

 * File creator username
-* Creation time
+* Declaration time
 * File size
 * One or more checksums

+These attributes are not used by MetaCat itself.
+The declaration timestamp and the creation time are recorded to the database automatically at the time of the file declaration.
+Depending on the use case, file size and checksums do not necessarily have to have some meaningful values.

 File can be a memeber of one or more *Datasets*